Daaouan/DL_Lab4/README.md

 # Lab 4: Deep Learning Architectures

 ## Introduction
 This lab is part of the Master MBD program at Université Abdelmalek Essaadi, facilitated by Professor Lotfi Elaachak.
-The lab is designed to enhance understanding and practical skills in creating and training deep neural networks using PyTorch, focusing on Auto-encoders (AE), Variational Auto-encoders (VAE), and Generative Adversarial Networks (GANs).
+The lab is designed to enhance our understanding and practical skills in creating and training deep neural networks using PyTorch, focusing on Auto-encoders (AE), Variational Auto-encoders (VAE), and Generative Adversarial Networks (GANs).

 ## Objectives
-- Familiarize with the PyTorch library.
+- Familiarize ourselves with the PyTorch library.
 - Build and train deep neural network architectures for AE, VAE, and GANs.
 - Understand the underlying mechanics and applications of generative AI technologies.